Eaton Fire Initiative

 Our Role: Connecting Communities and Resources

 Civic Soul helps connect families affected by the Eaton Fire with trusted organizations for long-term support.
-We’re actively providing first and last month’s rent and covering emergency housing for displaced families.
+We’re actively providing one time rental assistance and covering emergency housing for displaced families.
 By fostering partnerships and coordinating efforts, we ensure families receive the right resources without redundancy.

-Greenline Housing and Change Reaction lead direct housing support, while additional partners—including Pasadena Community Foundation, Red Cross, Change Reaction, NAACP Pasadena Branch, Foothill Catalog, Day One, My Tribe Rise, Dena Madre Strong, Habitat For Humanity, Victory Bible Church, and others—offer services addressing families' unique needs.
+We work closely with Greenline Housing and Change Reaction and with additional partners—including Pasadena Community Foundation, Red Cross, ROWW, Foothill Catalog, Day One, My Tribe Rise, Dena Madre Strong, Habitat For Humanity, Victory Bible Church, and others—connecting the fire affected community with as many resources we can.